KevinVandy/kevinvancott/src/content/pages/about.md

 ![Alt text for image](/about.jpeg)

-**Note!:** This about page is entirely fictional and created for the purpose of showcasing [Dante Astro.js theme functionality](https://justgoodui.com/astro-themes/dante/).
+**Note!:** This about page is entirely fictional and created for the purpose of showcasing [Kevin Astro.js theme functionality](https://justgoodui.com/astro-themes/kevin/).

 ## Ethan Donovan - Web Developer based in Estonia